imarchenko/vertica/UDx/Coordinates-to-US-State/README.txt

 INPUT: NUMERIC values for longitude, latitude
 RETURN: VARCHAR representing the US state or NULL if coordinates are outside USA border

-Here is a sample run with the test data provided in the package.

 For example,
 vsql=> SELECT geostate(-71.145948, 42.394590);
    geostate